|Business Edge has many years of specialized expertise developing custom BLOG sites for your firm that will inform and impress your audience.|

-While it's of paramount importance for a biography to be well-written in a consistent and professional tone, the layout of the page and even some of its bells and whistles do indeed have an effect on its overall efficacy and user-friendliness.
+While it's of paramount importance for a biography to be well-written with a consistent message and a professional tone, the layout of the page and even some of its bells and whistles do indeed have an effect on its overall effectiveness and user-friendliness.
 After much thought and with 17 years of experience advising and helping law firms write and format their biography pages, we came up with a list of ten things your firm can do to improve their existing biography pages.
 This is not an all-encompassing list (for that, you'll have to speak with us!).
 You may already be doing some of them, but others might surprise you.

 Some people have the wonderful gift to adjust the way they describe their work depending on who the audience is; people who don't have this ability will sometimes bore anyone to tears who is not in their field.
-No one wants to be spoken down to, and we are not suggesting the dumbing-down of your life's work, minimizing your expertise and work accomplishments, but keep in mind that while many lawyers will be reading your biography, most of your viewers will be people who may understand some lawyer lingo, but would benefit from a more casual business-like description of your abilities.
-Think of the attorneys you've seen interviewed on cable television; the best ones tend to be quite good at explaining legal jargon in stimulating, common terminology.
+No one wants to be spoken down to, and we are not suggesting the dumbing-down of your life's work, minimizing your expertise and work accomplishments.
+But do keep in mind that while many lawyers will be reading your biography, most of your viewers of your firm website will be people who may understand minimal lawyer lingo, and would benefit from a more casual business-like description of your capabilities.
+Think of the attorneys you've seen interviewed on cable television; the best ones tend to be quite good at explaining legal jargon in stimulating, common terminology without sounding condescending.

-When you get right down to it your next client is hiring a person, not buying equipment or renting a building, so adding something to your bio that will humanize your photo and legal qualifications helps more than most people care to admit.
-While no one needs to know your grooming habits or your spouse's favorite restaurant, perhaps include a tidbit on the sports you love to watch or play, an unusual collection you have (toy cars, old books, etc.), or in lieu of that, a charity you strongly believe in; in this case, why not say WHY you believe in it?
+When you get right down to it, your next client is hiring a person, not buying equipment or renting a building.
+Therefore, adding something to your bio that will humanize your photo and legal qualifications helps a lot more than most people care to admit.
+While no one needs to know your grooming habits or your spouse's favorite restaurant, perhaps include a tidbit on the sports you love to watch or play, an unusual collection you have (toy cars, old books, etc.), or in lieu of that, a charity you strongly believe in (in this case, why not say WHY you believe in it?)

 Your experience, your achievements, your published articles and your awards: what else is more important to an attorney and therefore his/her client than these things?
-Don't be shy about including any and all of your experiences on your website's bio page, keeping in mind rules #1 (keep it short) and #2 (avoid lawyer-ese) above.
-But the most powerful "Can you do it" tool of all is the client testimonial, something we've seen far too little of on legal website attorney bio's.
-Adding one or two of these (or having your law firm's web developer write a script that will randomize a longer list, but will only display one or two at a time) shows potential clients proof that you've fulfilled your promises to previous clients, and left them happy with your services.
+Don't be shy about including any and all of your experiences on your website's bio page, keeping in mind rules #1 (keep it short) and #2 (avoid lawyer jargon) above.
+But the most powerful "Can this attorney really help me" tool of all time is the client testimonial, something we've seen far too little of on legal website attorney bio's.
+Adding one or two of these (or having your law firm's web developer write a script that will randomize a longer list, but will only display one or two at a time) shows potential clients proof that you've fulfilled your promises to previous clients and left them happy with your legal services.

-One critical piece of information you need to know about your bio: it's likely being read more by robots than by humans.
+One critical piece of information you need to know about your bio: it's likely being read as much by robots as by humans.
 But this is a good thing.
 Those robots (run by Google, Bing, Yahoo, etc), will read your bio and determine, almost entirely from its content, its relevance and topical importance among billions of other pages that may be similar to it.
-So while you (or someone who works for you) pens this important cog in the Internet machine, keep this small but important things in mind.
-First, don't be afraid to include (repeatedly is possible) the location you practice in, and embed this into the text as best you can.
-Try to include town, county, and state.
+So while you (or someone who works for you) pens this important cog in the Internet machine, keep a few small but important things in mind.
+First, don't be afraid to include (repeatedly if possible) the location you practice in, and embed this into the text as best you can without being overly redundant.
+Try to include town, county, and state in there as well.
 Second, try to incorporate words that define your practice and are likely to be searched for; to combine these two, you can find a few different ways to write "Stamford personal injury lawyer", or "New Jersey insurance law" into the bio.
-In proper writing techniques you will tend to avoid repetition, but in this case some repetition is mandatory, especially when using important practice or location specific keywords.
+In proper writing techniques you will tend to avoid repetition, but in this case a little repetition is mandatory, especially when using important practice-specific or location-specific keywords.

 For years, what has been hands-down the most annoying and unanimously irritating thing on the Internet?
 Having to fill out a web form, of course.
 If someone wants to contact you, make sure your website does NOT require a web form to be filled out just to send a simple email to you.
 There are plenty of ways of protecting your email from spammers that do not require resorting to this antiquated method of contact.
 V-cards should also be in an obvious spot; this allows people to, with one click, add your full contact details to their outlook, smart phone or tablet.
-If you insist on a website, make it a sidebar and don't expect people to include every detail of their case; for privacy reasons you don't want them to anyway.
+If you insist on a website form, make it a sidebar and don't expect people to include every detail of their case; for privacy reasons you don't want them to anyway.
 Require minimal information: name, phone, email.
 A direct phone number is better than a general number, and 800 numbers are too impersonal for a law firm.